Khurramnaveed3233/Business-Insights-for-Xeven-Solutions-Using-SQL/README.md

 -    Data Modeling: Normalized schema with Clients, Projects, Employees, AI_Tools, and ProjectAssignments tables

--    Concepts Used:
+   Concepts Used:

   - Aggregations (SUM, AVG, COUNT)

   - Joins (INNER JOIN)

-Filtering (WHERE, HAVING)
+  - Filtering (WHERE, HAVING)

-Grouping and ordering
+  - Grouping and ordering

-Subqueries and derived metrics
+  - Subqueries and derived metrics

+# 📈 Key Business Insights

+Identified top-performing clients and underutilized resources.

+Highlighted potential HR gaps in departments like Data Science and AI.

+Calculated the completion rate and delay factors of ongoing projects.

+Estimated revenue and salary costs segmented by industry and team.

+Evaluated the spread and impact of AI tools within the company’s ecosystem.